How to Mindfully Make Important Life Decisions

 In the previous post, we looked at ways to listen to your gut, which is your “second brain,” and informs your quick gut reactions.
 Gut reactions can be important because they cut to the chase and reveal how you really feel about each option.

-Now we turn to harnessing the powers of your mind, which involves your thinking brain-- the source of slower, thoughtful responses.
+Next, harness the power of your mind, which involves your thinking brain; the source of slower, thoughtful responses.
 Indeed, important decisions often benefit from your careful consideration and analysis of each option.

 In a word: Mindfulness.